About

 Who are you?

-I'm an artist and writer, and I live in New York City.
+I'm a cartographer, urbanist and author, and I live in New York City.
 I grew up in San Francisco and lived in L.A. for a while before I landed in New York.
-Most recently, I wrote a book called The Lost Subways of North America based on my acclaimed cartographic series of the same name.
-The book is set to come out in November 2023, published by University of Chicago Press.
+Most recently, I wrote a book called The Lost Subways of North America based on my acclaimed cartographic series of the same name, published by University of Chicago Press.
 I'm fascinated by how data visualizations - like maps - influence how we perceive the world around us.

 I also have a day job as a lawyer.